Home

 Adults and children have used Chamomilla for many, many years.
 I drank a lot of it when I was growing up and so did my mother.

-• It is used to treat diarrhea, upset stomach, gas, anxiety, and sleeplessness.
+• It is used to treat diarrhea, upset stomach, gas, anxiety, (see herbal remedies for anxiety) and sleeplessness.

 • It is used to treat mouth ulcers and skin conditions that have resulted from cancer treatment.